The power of space

 The answer is simple.
 Far too many designers ignore the power of space—its inherent ability to create a negative or positive impact on the human body.
 These designers unwittingly create rooms that are visually, but not viscerally appealing.
-Their rooms appeal to the eye—not to the soul.
+Their rooms appeal to the eye—not to the body or the soul.

 Vastu, which is a Sanskrit word, means created space.
-Created space includes the universe, the world of nature, every building—and every human form since the body is the dwelling place of the soul.
+Created space includes the universe, the world of nature, every built structure—and every human form since the body is the dwelling place of the soul.

 By logical extension, vastu honors the truth that the best architecture respects the body’s own magnificent architecture in its proportion, form and configuration.

 Vastu honors the body and celebrates the soul.
 It humanizes space—a concept undervalued in our stressful world.

 Knowledge = Power

 There is nothing random in the design process; just as there is nothing random in the universe.
 Every design decision triggers a predictable effect on the human body.